Skip to Content

 A range of $50 to $500 seems to be the norm at the moment, here in New Zealand anyway, and obviously depending on how much work is involved.

 This is likely then deducted from your trip cost if you go ahead.
 (A bit like getting your makeup done for a wedding at the Mac counter for $50 and having the cost deducted from any makeup purchase).
-We’re used it already, we just need to understand travel agents should be paid for their expertise too.
+We’re used to it already, we just need to understand travel agents should be paid for their expertise too.

 What do you get for your fee?